MSNP1381/kaggle-Agent/docs/1403-07-30-progress-report.md

 - Collects and processes results through websocket communication
 - Provides feedback for plan refinement and code improvement

+### 4.8 Memory Agent

+The Memory Agent is a crucial component of our system, responsible for storing, retrieving, and managing both short-term and long-term memory.
+Key features include:

+- **Short-term Memory**: Implemented as a `WeightedMemory` class, it stores recent information with importance weights.
+- **Long-term Memory**: Utilizes Chroma, a vector database, for efficient storage and retrieval of documents and examples.
+- **Document Management**: Supports adding, retrieving, and searching documents with metadata.
+- **Example Storage**: Stores task-code-result examples for future reference and similarity search.
+- **Summary Updates**: Maintains an up-to-date summary of the project's progress.
+- **Question Answering**: Provides a QA chain for answering questions based on stored information.

 ## 5. Current Progress and Achievements

 - Successfully implemented and integrated the Scraper, Data Utils, Planner, and Enhancer modules
 - Achieved stable code generation capabilities
 - Developed a functioning execution pipeline via Jupyter server integration
+- Implemented a memory module to store and retrieve relevant information across sessions
+- Refined the code generation agent to produce more accurate and efficient code
+- Expanded the range of Kaggle challenge types the agent can handle
+- Implemented a sophisticated Memory Agent with both short-term and long-term memory capabilities
+- Integrated Chroma vector database for efficient storage and retrieval of documents and examples
+- Developed a system for maintaining and updating project summaries based on task executions
+- Created a flexible document management system within the Memory Agent

 ## 6. Challenges and Future Work